bootradev/cupcake/readme.md

 Right now cupcake only supports building for wasm with webgpu rendering.

-Build examples by calling `zig build -Dexample=triangle`, and you can replace `triangle` with any of the example names.
+Build examples by calling `zig build -Dexample=triangle`, and you can replace `triangle` with any of the examples.

 Build with optimizations by adding `-Dopt=release` to your command line.